opsdroid/opsdroid/docs/connectors/matrix.md

 To use this connector you will need to have a Matrix account, and login using your Matrix username (mxid) and password.
 The connector supports interacting with end to end encrypted rooms for which it will create a sqlite database to store the encryption keys into, this will be created in the store\_path.
 Currently there is no device verification implemented which means messages will be sent regardless of whether encrypted rooms have users with unverified devices.
+To be able to use E2EE you need to `pip install matrix-nio[e2e]` which needs a C library 'libolm' which you can find [here](https://gitlab.matrix.org/matrix-org/olm/)

 ## Configuration